ppyne/colorselector/README.md

 At this stage of development, the software has only been tested on Google Chrome, on the Macintosh.
 Please use Chrome to test.

+## Demo

+You can try it [here](https://ppyne.github.io/colorselector/).

+## Screenshots

 Here are some screenshots to illustrate some features:

-## HSB

 HSB Profile (H)